areenkh/personal_website/index.md

 I am currently pursuing a Bachelor of Science in Computer Science, with a minor in Physics, at [Brandeis University](https://www.brandeis.edu/), where I am a member of the Phi Beta Kappa honor society.
 My senior honors thesis, advised by Prof. Dylan Cashman, explores visual perception studies with tactile representations of data for visually impaired users.

 I am a Research Intern at the [Human-Computer Interaction Institute](https://hcii.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).
-I have conducted research under the guidance of [Patrick Carrington](https://www.patrickcarrington.com/) and Franklin Mingzhi Li, focusing on assistive technology to enhance cooking experiences for visually impaired individuals.
-My work involves evaluating different camera specifications to provide real-time visual feedback and guidance in kitchen environments.
+I have conducted research under the guidance of [Patrick Carrington](https://www.patrickcarrington.com/) and Franklin Mingzhi Li, using AI to enhance cooking experiences for visually impaired individuals.

 I am always open to new opportunities and collaborations.
-Feel free to reach out to me via email at first name dot last name at gmail dot com or [LinkedIn](https://www.linkedin.com/in/areenkh) or [GitHub](https://github.com/areenkh).
+Feel free to reach out to me via email at first name dot last name at gmail dot com or first name kh at brandeis dot edu or on [LinkedIn](https://www.linkedin.com/in/areenkh).
+Check out my [GitHub](https://github.com/areenkh).

 <!-- Upcoming: Adobe, Atlassian?, Highcharts, UW-Madison's WGNHS, ?? -->